FAIRplus/the-fair-cookbook/content/recipes/interoperability/ETL-tools.md

 The table below is an overview of ETL tools identified.
 Details of each tools are also provided in this doc.
-For ETL tools for RDF data model, please check recipe {ref}`fcb-interop-etl2rdf-tools`
+For ETL tools for RDF data model, please check the dedicated recipe<!-- {ref}`fcb-interop-etl2rdf-tools` -->.

 <table>